-This feature allows the BIG-IP to perform a SNAT automatically on any connection that is coming from the controller's internal VLAN.
-It is easier to use than traditional SNATs and solves certain problems associated with the latter.
+This feature allows the BIG-IP to perform a SNAT automatically on any connection that is coming from the unit's internal VLAN.
+It is easier to use than traditional SNATs, and solves certain problems associated with the traditional SNAT.

 SNMP (Simple Network Management Protocol)